BND Hamburger Icon

 4. Conduct interviews the right way.

-If you have remote guests, the best video conference services let you record calls, and the quality is much better than landlines – plus the connections are usually strong.
+If you have remote guests, choose a video conference service that lets you record calls.
+The quality is much better than you get with landlines, and the connections are usually strong.

-Beyond the tech tools necessary to record interviews, you’ll need conversational and intuitive skills to elicit information from your guests.
-As an interviewer, you need to build a rapport with guests that is natural and fluid while still keeping them on topic.
+Beyond the tech tools necessary to record interviews, you’ll need interviewing skills to elicit information from your guests.
+As an interviewer, you’ll need to build a rapport with guests, as well as sound natural and fluid while keeping them on topic.

 “Interviewers must keep the interview moving forward, [as well as] focused and relatable,” Moxley said.
 “They should realize when the answers are getting derailed or lengthy and keep [their] ears open for those golden nuggets of information.”